 2.1 The English Language Proficiency, Literacy and Numeracy applies to all applicants, enrolling into any of ANIBT qualifications, and applies to both local and international Students irrespective of the level of their previous education or their dominant language.

-3.1 The Manager Academic Delivery and Compliance (MADC), Manager Academic and Students Services (MASS), trainers and Admission/Administration officers are responsible for the implementation of this procedure.
+3.1 The Training and Academic Development Manager and the Manager of Compliance and Academic Support and The Student Services Coordinator, trainers and Admission/Administration officers are responsible for the implementation of this procedure.

 4.1 All students will be required to demonstrate their Language, Literacy & Numeracy level on enrolling into a qualification.
 This can be undertaken at an initial interview at the time of admission and/or at orientation/induction (prior to the commencement of any qualification).